Firstly, I’ll give a quick overview of Rhonda’s supplements. Then later in this post, I’ll go into details on each one

 Rhonda takes a form of choline called alpha-glycerophosphocholine (aka Alpha GPC) to sharpen her brain ahead of public speaking events.
 On these occasions she takes 600mg, with the aim to increase her attention and focus.
 Noting that 300mg didn’t appear to be enough to see benefits.

 She doesn’t take this supplement very often.
 However, she does make a point to include natural sources of choline in her diet, such as eggs, almonds, spinach, broccoli and chicken.

 Whilst there are different forms of choline, Alpha GPC is chosen because it is quick to cross the blood-brain barrier.

-Dosage: 2x 300mg caps of NOW – Alpha GPC 300mg.
+Dosage: 2 capsules of NOW – Alpha GPC 300mg.
 Taken when she needs to sharpen her brain for events such as public speaking (not daily)

 This is a mushroom, also known as yamabushitake, which has been shown to have a number of benefits, including the stimulation of nerve growth factor.